Skip to Main Content

 These young innovators are redefining what it means to be studentpreneurs

-Meet the DMZ’s Basecamp winners
+Meet DMZ’s Basecamp winners

 From student to startup founder, the DMZ’s student incubation program, Basecamp, helps young entrepreneurs create tech solutions to growing social and economic gaps in society.